Billy Sims: College statistics

-Professional career
+National Football League

-As he expected, Sims was the first overall pick in the 1980 NFL Draft.
+As was widely expected, Sims was the first overall pick in the 1980 NFL draft.
 He spent his career with the Detroit Lions, making the Pro Bowl in 1980, 1981, and 1982.
 Sims led Detroit to the playoffs in 1982 and 1983, but they lost in their first game in both appearances.
 In the 1983 NFC divisional playoff game at Candlestick Park against the San Francisco 49ers, Sims ran for 114 yards on 20 carries, but Joe Montana led the 49ers to a comeback victory, as Detroit kicker Eddie Murray missed a potential game-winning field goal in the waning moments.

 In 1983, Sims' agent, Jerry Argovitz, took control of a USFL expansion franchise, the Houston Gamblers.
 On July 1, 1983, while seeking a new pact from the Lions, Sims secretly signed a five-year, $3.5 million contract with the Gamblers; in December, he also signed a new, five-year, $4.5 million contract extension with Detroit.
 The matter wound up in court, and on February 10, 1984, a federal judge voided the Houston pact, sending Sims back to Detroit.

 Sims' career ultimately ended midway through the 1984 season when he suffered a catastrophic right knee injury in a game against the Minnesota Vikings on October 21; in that game, Sims set the all-time Lions rushing record (now held by Barry Sanders) with 5,106 yards on 1,131 carries, or 4.5 yards per carry.
 Sims also caught 186 passes for 2,072 yards (11.1 yards per catch).
 He spent two years attempting to rehabilitate his knee before finally retiring in 1986.

 Sims remains a beloved sports figure in Detroit.
 His team uniform number 20 was worn five years after his retirement by Barry Sanders, and is currently retired as an unofficial "triumvirate" of the greatest Lions in the modern era to ever wear the number, which also includes Hall of Fame defensive back Lem Barney.

 Comeback attempt

-In 1988, four years after the knee injury that forced his retirement, Sims announced he was attempting a comeback with the Lions for the 1989 season -- which would be Sanders' rookie year.
-Speaking with Detroit Free Press columnist Mitch Albom, Sims claimed to be "as fit as he was in 1983."
+In 1988, four years after the knee injury that forced his retirement, Sims announced he was attempting a comeback with the Lions for the 1989 season, which would be Sanders' rookie year.
+He told Detroit Free Press columnist Mitch Albom, that he was "as fit as he was in 1983."
 He offered to play the season with a blank check, allowing Lions management to assess his value and fill in the salary amount accordingly.
-Sims hoped to meet with then-General Manager Russ Thomas and owner William Clay Ford, Sr. to discuss a spot on the team's roster.
+Sims hoped to meet with Lions general manager Russ Thomas and owner William Clay Ford Sr. to discuss a spot on the team's roster.
 Despite some interest from Lions head coach Wayne Fontes, Sims never returned to the NFL.